openwms/org.openwms/README.md

 # Current state of development

 All components are currently under development.
-From an technical point of view they were moved from OSGi bundles towards a more business oriented architecture with Spring Boot and Netflix OSS components.
+From a technical point of view they are moved from OSGi bundles towards a more business oriented architecture with Spring Boot and Netflix OSS components.
+Documentation of previous released versions can be found on [SourceForge.net](http://openwms2005.sourceforge.net/).

 # Current Architecture